marioa7770/about-me-1/README.md

 * Consider including the answers to your daily journal and submission questions here
 * This is also a good place to reflect on the tools and resources used and learned

+driver:mario
+navigator:harvey
+we worked on adding functions to the existing code on all the questions.